-The Bank launched projects that aims to migrate the SGSS and GTPS client's repositories to SG Group Wholesale repositories and to align the KYC process within these Business Units with the SG Group Wholesale Banking process.
-It also aims to SG Group teams the screening of these repositories against Sanctions & Embargoes, Politically Exposed Peoples and Negative News lists.
+The Bank migrated the SGSS client's repositories to SG Group Wholesale repositories and to align the KYC process within these Business Units with the SG Group Wholesale Banking process.
+It also delegated to SG Group teams the screening of all clients and third parties repositories against Sanctions & Embargoes, Politically Exposed Peoples and Negative News lists.